nnaisense/evotorch/README.md

 # Instantiate a standard output logger
 _ = StdOutLogger(searcher)

+# Instantiate a pickling logger that will periodically save
+# the current solution
+_ = PicklingLogger(searcher, interval=10)

 # Run the algorithm for the specified amount of generations
 searcher.run(500)